Skip to main content

 Every node can be set to run Manually or Automatically.
 By default, all nodes run automatically.
 If you want to change the node to manual mode, click the node to access the settings and change Automatically to Manually on the bottom of the sidebar.

-screenshot of the node settings sidebar with an arrow pointing to the field with Automatically option
+screenshot of the node settings sidebar

 You can also add a delay period here that the node will wait until executing the task.
 To add a delay period, put the number next to Wait and select in the next field Days or Minutes.